Scanning and Restoring The Witness — Part 3

 The last post described using image correlation to measure the motion of the white dots in each of the four frame corners.
 These white dots move together with the video raster.
 Stabilising the white dots will stabilise the unwanted movement or jitter of the video raster.

-Let’s put some visuals to this idea of stabilising the jitter in the kine scans.
+In this post we put some visuals to this idea of stabilising the jitter in the kine scans.

 Wow, we’re up to the 23rd post in this blog series on restoring the Tarax Show Christmas Pantomime kines.
 Let’s take a breather and review where we’ve been so far and then map out the next steps.

-The next question is: how does this Pixel Aspect Ratio business affect the process of preparing these kine scans for DVD release?
+How does this Pixel Aspect Ratio business affect the process of preparing these kine scans for DVD release?

 Having assessed the four Tarax Show Christmas Pantomime kine scans, it is time to plan out a restoration roadmap.